-- Will it be easy to remember (for those that are constantly forgetting to take their pills)?
+- Will it be easy to remember (for those that are always forgetting to take their pills)?

 Pills continue to be the most standard option for birth control for travelers.

-Taken on a daily basis, however, they can be easy to forget when moving and packing repeatedly — and when figuring it all out for time differences!
+Taken daily, however, they can be easy to forget when moving and repeatedly packing — and when figuring it all out for time differences!